Workplace Investigations - getting them right first time

 - For more complex complaints, our investigator will identify common themes, to provide succinct areas for investigation.

 Our investigator will next review all the necessary documentation.
-This includes the initial complaint or allegation, and all relevant organisational policies and/or procedures.
+This includes the initial complaint or allegation, and all relevant organizational policies and/or procedures.

 - We will make a list of all the individuals who are to be interviewed as part of the investigation process.